On this page

 Matt James.

 James is the season the franchise made because it had to make it.
-The first Black Bachelor is a casting precedent the show is measured against regardless of how the run resolved.
+The first Black Bachelor — a casting precedent the show had not put on the table in twenty-four prior winters.

 A rhythm worth tracking.